Silver Surfer (TV series): Home media

 In the UK the complete series on two discs were to be released by Liberation Entertainment on July 28, 2008; however, because of the closure of the UK division of Liberation Entertainment, the release was cancelled.
 The rights were then acquired by Clear Vision LTD who released the set on May 11, 2009.

-As with most of the Marvel Films Animation and New World Animation libraries, the rights to this show is currently owned by Disney Enterprises, through BVS Entertainment and Jetix who acquired the Fox Kids Worldwide franchise and the kids’ entertainment programming properties of Saban Entertainment and Fox Children's Productions in 2001 and also, Marvel Animation, which Disney acquired Marvel Entertainment in 2009.
+As with most of the Marvel Films Animation and New World Animation libraries, the rights to this show are currently owned by Disney Enterprises, through BVS Entertainment and Jetix who acquired the Fox Kids Worldwide franchise and the kids’ entertainment programming properties of Saban Entertainment and Fox Children's Productions in 2001 and also, Marvel Animation, which Disney acquired Marvel Entertainment in 2009.
 However, there are no plans to release the series on Region 1 DVD in its entirety.

 In September 2019, it was announced that the complete series would be streaming on Disney+.

+Intro theme

+The intro theme was produced and credited by Saban Entertainment and Shuki Levy.
+The music and lyrics were made by Deddy Tzur and co-written by Phil Steele.